 I am a second year Social Administration student studying the reproduction of trauma and inequity in administrative environments.
 I am a proud first generation American, Queer Muslim, artist, third generation grassroots organizer, and plant Dad.
 I joined the Committee because I care about changing the ways the UChicago administration interacts, communicates, and builds relationships with the graduate student community.

 “They tried to bury us, they didn’t know we were seeds” —Mexican Proverb

 Kristen Reid Salomon (aka KRS)

 Assistant Dean of Students, Staff Representative

-I am currently the Assistant Dean of Students and been at Crown Family School for the last 3 years.
+I am currently the Assistant Dean of Students and been at the Crown Family School for the last three years.
 I identify as a Black woman from the South Side of Chicago (shout out to Roseland).
 I attended the University of Illinois at Urbana-Champaign for undergrad, Loyola University Chicago for graduate school, and have about 15 years of experience in higher education.
 I am a cancer sun/virgo moon/libra rising, lover of all things Beyoncé and Hogwarts, and am proudly raising two amazing kids with my husband.

-I joined this committee because I deeply care about inclusion, equity, and diversity work, both because of the identities I hold and also because I know how much this work can positively impact the community and climate at Crown Family School.
-I have a long history of being involved in social justice efforts in every community I have been a part of, and am honored to continue my engagement and contribution here at Crown Family School.
+I joined this committee because I deeply care about inclusion, equity, and diversity work, both because of the identities I hold and also because I know how much this work can positively impact the community and climate at the Crown Family School.
+I have a long history of being involved in social justice efforts in every community I have been a part of, and am honored to continue my engagement and contribution here at the Crown Family School.